L400-RTI/Training-material/modules/01 - Introduction.md

 **Core Focus:** Trigger resolution, delay models, retries, and action targeting

-- Activator receives event context from Reflex including all rule-evaluated fields and metadata.
+- Activator receives event context from Activator including all rule-evaluated fields and metadata.
 - Internally, Activator applies:

   - Suppression logic (e.g., “no more than one alert per 60s”)